All-water supercapacitor enabled by 1-nm clay channels: Methods

-Scanning electron microscopy (SEM) observation including EDX (energy dispersive X-ray spectroscopy) measurements was performed on an SEM/FIB (focused ion beam) Zeiss CrossBeam 550 microscope equipped with Oxford Instruments Ultim Max detector.
-SEM images were taken with 5 kV (Figs. S21, S22) and 3 kV (Figs. S23) accelerating voltage, while EDX data measurements were done at 15 kV (Figs. 3, d to g, and Figs. S9, S10).
-For subsequent transmission electron microscopy observation, a lamella from a smectite membrane (Figs. S24, S25) was prepared using the SEM/FIB tool Zeiss NVision 40 using an accelerated Ga$^+$ beam at 30 kV and 5 kV.
+SEM and energy-dispersive X-ray spectroscopy (EDX) were performed using a Zeiss CrossBeam 550 SEM/FIB microscope equipped with an Oxford Instruments Ultim Max detector.
+Imaging was conducted at 3–5 kV (Figs. S21–S23); EDX mapping at 15 kV (Figs. 3, d–f; Figs. S9–S10).
+For TEM sample preparation, lamellae were fabricated via focused ion beam milling on a Zeiss NVision 40 using Ga$^+$ ions at 30 and 5 kV (Figs. S24–S25).